GiulianoCTRL/Python-Sessions/basic_references.md

 >>> "{} {}.".format(string1, string2)

 # Alternative 3: f(ormat) strings
-# This alternativ is clearer and shorter than alternative 2
+# This alternative is clearer and shorter than alternative 2
 f"{string1} {string2}"
 ```